Sheet Options

 Printer Profiles

-Here you can manage the printer profiles created in Lasernet Developer (for details, see Lasernet Developer, Printer Profiles).
+Use the Printer Profiles tab to manage the printer profiles created in Lasernet Developer (for details, see Lasernet Developer, Printer Profiles).

 Overlay Files